CSCfi/csc-user-guide/docs/quantum-computing/helmi/lumi-helmi-pilot-phase.md

 # LUMI Helmi Pilot Phase

 Welcome to the LUMI Helmi partition pilot phase!
-The pilot phase is running from 15.09.2022 - 15.12.2022.
+The pilot phase is running for three months, starting 22 Sep 2022.

 !!! info "Apply for a project!"